markessien/meplotter/README.md

 python3 meplotter.py Plotter1 --delay 60m

+You can also launch multiple parallel at once.

+python3 meplotter.py Plotter1 Plotter2 Plotter2 Plotter3 --delay 30m

+In this case, each plotting will launch in parallel (in a new tab).
+There will be a 30 minute delay between each process.

 For now, the script will only run on Ubuntu.

 ## Sync
 The sync.py script can be used to move your completed files to another server.